mr-effaty/Bot/README.md

-This is a bot for Bale masseger
+This is a rock paper scissor game bot for Bale masseger